Morning, Monday, 17th November 2025

 Delegates will also assess options for alignment with international standards, and strategies for increasing user take-up of digital identity services while maintaining trust and protecting rights.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from the Department for Science, Innovation and Technology; Information Commissioner’s Office; Defence Science and Technology Laboratory; Ofcom; Government Legal Department; Home Office; and The Scottish Government.
+As well as key stakeholders, those already due to attend include officials from the Department for Science, Innovation and Technology; Department for Business and Trade; Information Commissioner’s Office; Defence Science and Technology Laboratory; HM Treasury; Ofcom; Government Legal Department; Ministry of Housing, Communities and Local Government; National Audit Office; National Crime Agency; Home Office; the Welsh Government; and The Scottish Government.